Adobe Experience Platform Segmentation Service provides a user interface for creating and managing segment definitions.

 Working with segment definitions requires an understanding of the various Experience Platform services involved with segmentation.
 Before reading this user guide, please review the documentation for the following services:

 It is also important to know two key terms that are used through this document and understand the difference between them:

-In the Experience Platform UI, select Segments in the left navigation to open the Overview tab.
-This tab provides links to documentation and videos to help you understand and begin working with segments.
+In the Experience Platform UI, select Segments in the left navigation to open the Overview tab displaying the Segments dashboard.

 Select the Browse tab to see a list of all the segment definitions for your IMS Organization.